FengPu/X2R-document/docs/api.rst

       :param string $para: The parameter's name.
       :returns: The value of given parameter's name.

 USS
 ---

 .. php:class:: Endpoint

-      Endpoint is the class for modeling the public Endpoint, such as DBpedia.
+      Endpoint is the class for modeling the public Endpoint, such as DBpedia. (refer to :ref:`uss`)

   .. php:method:: issueSparqlQuery($sparqlQuery, $resultFormat)